Inventory Management · Sacramento

 Exactly what you get

 You get inventory software built around traceability, not just counts.
 Every lot is tracked from receiving through processing to the customer who got it, so a recall lookup runs in seconds instead of an afternoon.
 Expiration and FIFO rules enforce themselves for perishables.
 Scan capture at each handoff keeps the genealogy intact, and food-safety reports generate on demand.
-It feeds your ERP software and accounting software with lot-accurate counts, connects to warehouse management for movement, and supplies business intelligence dashboards with real-time stock by lot and location.
+It feeds your ERP software and accounting software with lot-accurate counts, connects to warehouse management for movement, and supplies business intelligence (BI) dashboards with real-time stock by lot and location.

 How to choose a developer in Sacramento